 Paper Culture DIY Wedding Invitation

+If you’re the creative type, you might just want to design your invitations yourself!
 This service makes it easy to upload your own design and have it printed as a high-quality invitation.
 Bonus—the invitations are printed on 100% recycled paper and a tree is planted for every order printed, making it a perfect choice for an eco-friendly celebration.

 Beacon Lane Pink Peonies Boxed Wedding Invitations

 Think outside the box—by sending your invitations in a box!
-This exquisite set comes complete with a full invitation suite that includes stamped and addressed RSVP envelopes—all prettily packed in a box and wrapped in a colorful belly-band.
+This exquisite set comes complete with a full invitation suite that includes stamped and addressed RSVP envelopes—all prettily packed in a box and wrapped in a colorful belly band.
 Practically a gift, your guests will be in for a treat when this package arrives.

 What to look for in invitations for micro weddings